Top ten tips and hints on preparing your case for NHS Continuing Healthcare

-- Try to attend all assessments or appeal/ review hearings, for example by the Primary Care Trust or Strategic Health Authority.
+- Try to attend all assessments or appeal/ review hearings, for example by the clinical commissioning group or independent review panel.

 - Get people to support your case, such as your GP or MP.

-- Be aware that the Parliamentary and Health Ombudsman is the final arbiter if you have exhausted the local complaints system.
+- Be aware that the Parliamentary and Health Service Ombudsman is the final arbiter if you have exhausted the local complaints system.
 It is important to keep good records in order to make an effective case to the Ombudsman.
 The Ombudsman will decide whether to investigate the claim.
-Hyperlink to http://www.ombudsman.org.uk/

-- If you think you have a strong case for continuing case be persistent.
-It can be difficult and frustrating but many people with dementia have successfully secured NHS continuing care funding and help is at hand.
+- If you think you have a strong case for continuing care, be persistent.
+It can be difficult and frustrating but many people with dementia have successfully secured NHS Continuing Care funding.

 Visit Talking Point and take part in the discussions